benwismans/Ansible-Basic-Workshop-ENG/labs/05_NL_role_user.md

-# Lab 5: Role - User aanmaken
+# Lab 5: Role - User
-Voor bijna elke uitdaging is wel een kant-en-klare rol te vinden op Ansible Galaxy (https://galaxy.ansible.com/).
-Het nadeel is echter dat er te veel roles te vinden zijn, waardoor het lastig is om de parels te vinden.
-Let bijvoorbeeld op het aantal downloads en het aantal sterren.
-Bekijk altijd de broncode van de role die je op Ansible Galaxy hebt gevonden en controleer of deze precies doet wat je zoekt.
-Indien nodig kun je de role altijd aanpassen.

-Bijna alle rollen zijn te sturen met variablen.
-Deze zijn vaak beschreven in de documentatie van de role.
-Als de beschrijving ontbreekt kun je in de directory ``defaults`` en in de directory ``vars`` de definitie van de variablen terug vinden.

-Voor het aanmaken van een user kun je bijvoorbeeld zoeken op ``accounts``.
-De role ``ontic.account`` (https://galaxy.ansible.com/ontic/account)  lijkt precies te doen wat we willen.
-Deze gaan we installeren via Ansible Galaxy.

-**Tip** Naast het kijken naar het aantal stars of downloads kun je ook kijken of een ontwikkelaar meerdere roles heeft gebouwd.
-De ontic roles hebben misschien nog niet zoveel stars, maar de ontwikkelaar heeft wel tientallen roles gebouwd.
-Enkele bekende ontwikkelaars zijn:
+For almost every challenge there is a role already created on Ansible Galaxy.
+The disadvantage of this is that there are too many, which makes it difficult to find the good stuff.
+You can check the number of downloads and the ranking (in stars).
+You should always check the source code of a role you found on Ansible Galaxy to make sure it does what you want it to do.
+You can always adjust things if needed.

+Almost all roles use variables.
+These are often described in the documentation of the role.
+The variables can be defined inside the role in the directory ``defaults`` and in the directory ``vars``.

+For creating a user, you can search for ``accounts``.
+The role ``ontic.account`` (https://galaxy.ansible.com/ontic/account) seems to do exactly what we would want in our lab.
+We are going to install the role using Ansible Galaxy.

+**Tip** Next to looking at the stars of downloads you can also check if a developer built multiple roles.
+The ontic roles might not have a lot of stars, but the developer made dozens of roles.
+Some well known contributors are:
 * https://galaxy.ansible.com/debops
 * https://galaxy.ansible.com/geerlingguy
 * https://galaxy.ansible.com/Oefenweb

-## Task 5.1: Role installeren
+## Task 5.1: Role installation

-We gaan een Ansible Role gebruiken om een user account aan te maken.
-Doordat de tasks in de role al zijn geschreven hoef je alleen maar de role te installeren en met parameters de role aan te sturen.

-**Tip** De onderstaande acties worden weer uitgevoerd op de Bastion server (log dus uit je Client).
+We are going to use an Ansible Role to create a user account.
+Because the tasks are already un the role, we only need to install the role and adjust the parameters.

-* Installeer de role via Ansible Galaxy:
+* Install the role via Ansible Galaxy:

   ``$ ansible-galaxy install ontic.account``

-De role wordt geïnstalleerd naar de ``.ansible/roles`` directory in je home directory.
+The role will be installed in the ``.ansible/roles`` directory in your home directory.

-* Controleer of de role is geinstalleerd in ``.ansible/roles``:
+* Check if the role is installed in ``.ansible/roles``:

   ``$ ls ~/.ansible/roles``